NDN Girls Book Club

 NDN Girls Book Club is a 501(c)3 literary organization run by and for Indigenous peoples that hosts free youth workshops, hosts author talks, uplifts Indigenous literature, supports Indigenous booksellers, and sends out free Native books.

-In 2023, we distributed more than 2,000 free books by Indigenous authors to Native youth across Turtle Island, supplied by diverse Indigenous booksellers, publishers, and authors.
-We travelled from Muckleshoot in Washington to Piscataway lands in the Northeast, leading workshops in classrooms, tribal libraries, tribal colleges, book festivals, and museums.
+In 2023, we distributed more than 2,000 books by Indigenous authors.
+In 2024, we embarked on an epic journey across the Navajo and Hopi Nations to distribute 10,000 free Native books.
+We’ve travelled from Muckleshoot in Washington to Piscataway lands in the Northeast, leading workshops in classrooms, tribal libraries, tribal colleges, book festivals, and museums.

 NDN Girls Book Club is thrilled to have hosted events, book trades, and workshops with: